Original air date: May 9, 1988

 - Alien Lunch: The slug-controlled people eat live maggots.

-- Batman Gambit: The controlled Starfleet officers reveal they knew about the secret meeting.
+- Batman Gambit: The controlled Starfleet officers reveal they knew about the secret meeting (as one of them was there).
 They orchestrated events so that Picard would head to Earth and be in a position to be overtaken.

 - Beware the Nice Ones: Doctor Crusher just happens to have a phaser on hand to deal with Admiral Quinn, who has already taken down Riker, Geordi, and Worf.